 - PE days will be updated following the wider reopening of school.
 If your child is currently attending school, please speak to the adults leading their bubble about PE days.

 Learning in Year 4

-It is important to make sure your child remains safe online - look through our guide for ways to support your child's online safety.
+During the school closures, we know that your children will be spending more time online, is important to make sure your child remains safe online - look through our guide for ways to support your child's online safety.

 If your child is struggling to make sense of the current situation, sharing our social story or one of these ebooks may help: